 During her first season as a young artist with Wichita Grand Opera, she performed Tebaldo in Don Carlo and covered Liù (Turandot) and Wanda (The Grand Duchess).
 Prior to her season with WGO, she was the soprano soloist in The Creation with the Wichita Chamber Chorale.
-In 2014, she sang Donna Anna in Wichita State University's production of Don Giovanni, with Sam Ramey as the Commendatore.
-She previously performed the role in 2013 with the American Singers' Opera Project of North Carolina.
+She sang Donna Anna in Wichita State University's production of Don Giovanni, with Sam Ramey as the Commendatore.
+She previously performed the role with the American Singers' Opera Project of North Carolina.
 Other Wichita State credits include Rosalinde (Die Fledermaus), Suor Genovieffa (Suor Angelica), Mabel (The Pirates of Penzance), and the title role in Carlisle Floyd's Susannah.
 Scene studies at Wichita State include Violetta (La traviata) and Adina (L'elisir d'amore).

-Miss Guerrero also performed Pamina in Die Zauberflöte and Manuelita/Berginella in La Périchole with the Franco-American Vocal Academy, under the tutelage of Metropolitan Opera tenor, William Lewis.
+Guerrero also performed Pamina in Die Zauberflöte and Manuelita/Berginella in La Périchole with the Franco-American Vocal Academy, under the tutelage of Metropolitan Opera tenor, William Lewis.
 A familiar face with Opera Grand Rapids, she made her professional role debut as Papagena in their 2012 production of Die Zauberflöte.
 Previous appearances with the company include chorus roles in Il trovatore and Porgy and Bess, as well as a gala performance as Adele in Die Fledermaus.

 "a dynamo." -St. Louis Post-Dispatch